-Expect to hop in your very own “stretch” ride vehicle as you zip through the streets of LA just in time to make it to Aerosmith’s latest performance.
-But don’t be surprised when you get vertical and take a few crazy dips and turns to get there in time!
+For this ride, you’ll hop in your very own “stretch” as you zip through the streets of LA just in time to make it to Aerosmith’s latest performance.
+But don’t be surprised when you get vertical.
+It will take a few crazy dips and turns to get there in time!

 Disney Height Requirements:

 Disney Genie+ Eligible: